rvs36/Rakuten-Data-Challange/README.md

 In order to avoid overfitting, I applied early stopping on validation accuacy.

-Model hyperparameters
+**Model hyperparameters**
 • The model has steps per epoch equal to 100 i.e. the total number of steps (batches of samples) before declaring one epoch finished and starting the next epoch.
 • For the early stopping the patience is 20 epochs, with monitor on validation accuracy.
 • Total number of steps (batches of samples) to validate before stopping i.e. the validation steps are set to 100
 • Total number of epochs is 50.

 ## 2. Built a Neural Network for doing multiclass classification using text data

+Text mining is the process of automatically extracting "high quality" information from text.
+High-quality information is typically derived by transforming the free (unstructured) text in documents and databases into normalized, structured data suitable for analysis or to drive machine learning (ML).

+Here, I converted the text field into a TF-IDF matrix after doing proper text pre-processing using SpaCy.
+TF-IDF is intended to reflect how relevant a term is in a given document.
+The intuition behind it is that if a word occurs multiple times in a document, we should boost its relevance as it should be more meaningful than other words that appear fewer times (TF).
+At the same time, if a word occurs many times in a document but also along many other documents, maybe it is because this word is just a frequent word; not because it was relevant or meaningful (IDF).

+This TF- IDF matrix was used as an input in a Neural Network with custom  achitecture and 16 million trainable parameters.

 ## 3. Compared various Ensemble Learning Techniques on the TF - IDF matrix obtained from the text data

+The TF- IDF marix obtained above was used a input of various ensemble learning models viz.
+XGBoost, AdaBoost, Random Forest, Gradient Boost etc.

+This gave me an opportunity to do a comparitive study of various Ensemble Learning models and also apply the knowledge gained during the ensemble learning course I followed.

 Note - Due to the NDA signed during the competition can not upload the data files here.

 More details about the data challange can be found here: https://challengedata.ens.fr/participants/challenges/35/